katehegland/Projects/README.md

 ### **Features:**

--Recipes are sorted into url, label (Name), ingredients, and image.
+-Recipes are sorted into URL, label (Name), ingredients, and image.

 -Produces a random fruit each time the code is run from the fruit API.